Skip straight to:

 The second was two inscribed Russian copies of Kim Philby's My Secret War and Philby's 1930s passport.
 Geoffrey, a published historian, came to the Leeds Russian Archive when researching Anglo-Russian Cold War relations.
 The positive experience of his visit convinced the Elliotts that Leeds University Library should be the home of their collection.
 The gift was made in 2002.

 The collection continues to develop in the Library's care.
-Fay and Geoffrey Elliott are ideal benefactors – generous, supportive, and expertly knowledgeable.
-Moreover, they say they have never regretted their choice of Leeds University Library.
+Fay and Geoffrey Elliott were ideal benefactors – generous, supportive, and expertly knowledgeable.

 Laidlaw Library donors

 The development of the Laidlaw Library was generously supported by Lord Laidlaw of Rothiemay, after whom the building is named, funding from the Wolfson Foundation and the Garfield Weston Foundation and many individual donations from alumni of the University.

 Within the Laidlaw Library, a commemorative wall lists all of the individuals who made donations.

 Use the searchable PDF version of the commemorative wall artwork to locate the name of a particular donor.